eloj/maze2mesh/README.md

 ## Purpose

-Generate mesh from 2D map ASCII description.
+Generate (Wavefront .obj) 3D mesh from 2D ASCII tilemap/maze description.

 You will almost certainly find no use for this.
+If I'm wrong, let me know by pushing the star button.

 ## Usage